oriuminc/jenkins-inception/README.md

 You can now view the Jenkins UI at: http://localhost:8080

+A built site can be viewed at: http://JOB_NAME.inception.dev:8080

+Currently, the latter requires adding entries to your host machine's `/etc/hosts` file. (ie. `127.0.0.1 build-int.inception.dev`)

 Please see the [known issue](#known-issues) below regarding problems with Jenkins when restarting the VM with `vagrant reload`.